openvmp/partcad/docs/source/design.rst

 ------

 The `partcad` Python module is the first PartCAD library.
-Its development is prioritized due to popularity and the value proposition of such Python frameworks as CadQuery and build123d.
+Its development is prioritized due to the popularity and the value proposition of such Python frameworks such as CadQuery and build123d.

 Other languages
 ---------------